V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-Instead of `redirect`, `alias` will save the URL and name, but other options will be taken from the route we refer to.
+Instead of `redirect` `alias` will store the URL and name, but the other parameters will be taken from the route we are referring to.

 #### External routes

-Usually, when we emit a new transition using the router methods, the transition isn't reloaded a browser because
+Usually when we create a new transition using router methods, the transition is not reloaded in the browser because
-it uses `HistoryAPI` or similar techniques.
-It's the way to create single-page applications (SPA), but sometimes we want
+it uses `HistoryAPI` or similar methods.
+This is the way to create Single Page Applications (SPA), but sometimes we need to
-to force reloading of the browser.
-For instance, we jump to another site or subdomain of the current.
+force a browser reload.
+For example, we go to another site or a subdomain of the current one.
 To do this,
-you should specify a route path as an absolute, i.e., with a protocol, host address, port, etc., or add the special `external` flag.
+you must specify the route path as absolute, i.e. with protocol, host address, port, etc., or add a special `external` flag.

 ```js
 export default {